artlu99/gib-rewards/README.md

 An open letter:

-As one of the Top 20 on the Warpcast Rewards leaderboard, you have been clearly identified as a leader in the space: for your wisdom, insights, creativity, and creativity.
+As one of the Top 20 on the Warpcast Rewards leaderboard, you have been clearly identified as a leader in the space: for your wisdom, insights, attractiveness, creativity, and creativity.

 I invite you to try SassyHash 💅 Rewards this week, in parallel with your regular pursuit of personal excellence.

 How: install frame, use Keccak256 Composer Action to write, use SassyHash Keccak256 Cast Action to read.

+Cast SassyHash anywhere.
+You are responsible for your own consequences. /p2p is a safe space.

-Please ask in public or private about anything that remains unclear!
+Please ask in public or private if anything remains unclear!

 Best,
-Sassy 💅
+artlu 💅

 https://gib-rewards.artlu.xyz

 one-time tagging 1/3

+@tricil.eth